rubybeamer/rbbeamer/README.md

     #input|<filename>
 If you have large presentations, sometimes it is easier to use different source-files for different parts.
 Using `input`-command you can include another .rbt-file into your presentation (and yes, this one also can input a third one and so on).

+    #attn
+Using #attn one can mark some slides as very important.
+This mark is an red triangle at lower left corner (on handouts) or a small blue dot at same corner (on slides, it is only a signal for your talk).

 ### Commandline Options
 Starting rbbeamer at least you will have to specify your .rbt-file to compile.
 But beside this you can specify a lot of options.
 Try option `--help` or `-x` to see a short description.